Art and Crafts for Youth Librarians Workshop

 This week gave me a great many resources to use in our library.
 I really

 had to think for the scavenger hunt but I love the idea and did work our

 a hunt.
 I also thought the "wanted" poster was fun as well . .

 There really are a wealth of information and ideas to explore.

-You may purchase the class through pay pal below or if you prefer an invoice contact me at email@example.com
+You may purchase the class through pay pal below or if your library is paying

-School and Library checks are also accepted upon approval.
+School, Library and Organizational checks are also accepted upon approval.